 Time is Now

-Brown recently wrote the music for “The Man Who Knew Infinity” (dir.
-Matt Brown), a biopic of the Indian mathematical genius S. K. Ramanujan, starring Jeremy Irons and Dev Patel and the PBS SoCal documentary series “Angeleno” (dir.
-Peter Jones), and he has created music for corporate clients including Microsoft and Motorola.
+Brown recently wrote the score for “The Man Who Knew Infinity” (dir.
+Matt Brown), a biopic of the Indian mathematical genius S. K. Ramanujan, starring Jeremy Irons and Dev Patel and is currently writing the music for KCET's forthcoming docu-series "Blue Sky Metropolis", directed by Emmy award winning director Peter Jones.